Slipknot Videography

 Director: M. Shawn Crahan

-Video: The Music Video displays the band performing the song live, with clips of their fans being excited.
+The Music Video displays the band performing the song live, with clips of their fans being excited.
 Some of the footage was used in Slipknot's DVD Voliminal: Inside The Nine.
 During the soft part of the song in the video, Corey Taylor curls his lips inward to make the mouth of his mask look more like an actual mouth.
 This technique is used often by Taylor during other live performances.

 Before I Forget